Discretized Keiper/Li approach to the Riemann Hypothesis: Abstract

 \section{Abstract}

 The Keiper--Li sequence $\{ \lambda _n \}$ is most sensitive to the Riemann Hypothesis asymptotically ($n \to \infty$), but highly elusive both analytically and numerically.
 We deform it to fully explicit sequences, simpler to analyze and to compute (up to $n=5 \cdot 10^5$ by G. Misguich).
-We extend that to the Davenport--Heilbronn counterexamples, then demonstrate explicit tests that selectively react to zeros \emph{off} the critical line.
+This also works on the Davenport--Heilbronn counterexamples, thus we can demonstrate explicit tests that selectively react to zeros \emph{off} the critical line.

-The present text develops our computations announced from 2015 \cite{VU}.
+The present text develops our computations announced from 2015 \cite{VU} on a novel type of \emph{explicit} sequential criteria for the \emph{Riemann Hypothesis}.

+The Riemann zeta function $\z(x) :$ e.g., \cite{Ti}\cite[chaps.
+8, 15]{Da}, has countably many zeros $\rho $ in the upper half-plane $\{ \Im \rho >0 \}$, which accumulate to $+ \mi \infty$ (and their complex-conjugates, which we will not count).
+The Riemann Hypothesis (RH) \cite{Ri} states that \emph{all those zeros} lie on the \emph{critical line} ${ \{ \Re \rho = \hf \} }$, and this remains a major open conjecture.